Free Well Drilling Cost Calculator

 Frequently Asked Questions

-In 2026, drilling a residential water well costs $3,500-$15,000 for most projects, with the national average around $5,500-$9,000.
-Drilling itself runs roughly $25-$65 per foot depending on geology and diameter, so a typical 150-300 ft well costs $5,000-$12,000 just for the hole and casing.
-Adding a pump, pressure tank, plumbing, and electrical to make it a functional water system adds $2,000-$5,000+.
-Total cost depends heavily on depth (driven by your local water table), the ground you drill through, and how complete a system you need.
+Most residential water wells run $3,500 to $15,000, with a national average around $5,500 to $9,000.
+Drilling itself is roughly $25 to $65 per foot depending on geology and diameter, so a typical 150–300 ft well is $5,000 to $12,000 for just the hole and casing.
+Adding a pump, pressure tank, plumbing, and electrical to make it a working water system adds $2,000 to $5,000+.
+The total swings mostly on depth (set by your local water table), the ground you drill through, and how complete a system you need — a rock well twice as deep as your neighbor's can cost several times more.